ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 layout: ballerina-building-a-data-service-with-bal-persist-left-nav-pages-swanlake
 title: Manage data persistence with bal persist
 description: Describe how to model your application data and use the tool to generate client APIs to access the data store.
-keywords: ballerina, data service, data store, database, in-memory, google sheets, REST, API
+keywords: Ballerina, data service, data store, database, in-memory, Google Sheets, REST, API
 permalink: /learn/manage_data_persistence-with-bal-persist/
 active: manage_data_persistence-with-bal-persist
 intro: This guide helps you understand the basics of the `bal persist` feature, which allows you to manage data persistence easily.
-This same data service is also written using the Ballerina SQL connectors, which require you to write SQL queries to perform CRUD operations against the DB servers.
-With the `bal persist` feature, you only need to write the `Data Model`.
+This same data service can also be written using the Ballerina SQL connectors, which require you to write SQL queries to perform CRUD operations against the DB servers.
+With the `bal persist` feature, you only need to write the `data model`.
 Based on the model, the client object and record types are generated to interact with the data store.
 redirect_from:
 - /learn/manage-data-persistence-with-bal-persist/
 - /learn/manage-data-persistence-with-bal-persist